Manhattan Municipal Building: Planning and construction

-Planning
+Architectural design competition

 By early 1907, the Hall of Records had been completed, but there was still not enough space for the city's important files; further, the city was paying large amounts for rent in private buildings.
 Officials pointed out that the cramped quarters of the city government's departments posed a fire hazard, and legislation had been proposed for a new municipal building.
 In July 1907, Lindenthal—who had already secured a new plot of land for the Brooklyn Bridge trolley hub—was authorized by the state legislature to host a fourth and final design competition for the municipal building.
 The Brooklyn loop line, a four-track subway line, was planned to be built under the site as well, passing through a large five-platform station at Chambers Street.

-Thirteen architects were invited to compete.
+Twelve or thirteen architects were invited to compete.
 They would in turn elect a jury of three architects, whose names would not be published in advance.
 The Commissioner of Bridges would make a final decision based on the jury's recommendation.
 The building had to be at least 20 stories; the superstructure could not block train tracks, stairways, or platforms; the route of Chambers Street under the building had to be preserved; and the first floor, to be used for transit and building entrances, had to be completely covered, with a ceiling of at least 20 ft.
 The commissioner also recommended that the first story of each level be at ground level, and that an above-ground level be provided for mechanical equipment and building systems.
 The contestants were otherwise given "considerable freedom" for the building's design.
 By December 1907, several architects had submitted plans.
 Twelve architectural firms ultimately entered the competition, while Cass Gilbert withdrew.